CumulusNetworks/docs/content/cumulus-linux-42/Layer-3/Border-Gateway-Protocol-BGP/Basic-BGP-Configuration.md

 {{%notice note%}}

-The NCLU command to remove a BGP neighbor does not remove the BGP neighbor statement in the `/etc/network/interfaces` file when the BGP unnumbered interface belongs to a VRF.
+The NCLU command to remove a BGP neighbor (`net del bgp neighbor <neighbor> remote-as <as>`) does not remove the BGP neighbor statement in the `/etc/network/interfaces` file when the BGP unnumbered interface belongs to a VRF.
 However, if the interface belongs to the default VRF, the BGP neighbor statement is removed.

 {{%/notice%}}